 A healthy and balanced diet is extremely important.
 You should meet, and not exceed, your recommended daily calorie intake.
 You should make sure the plate is balanced.
 But for now, let’s focus on vitamins and minerals in particular.
 The best way to do this is eating sufficient fresh fruit and vegetables.
 If you can’t get a hold of fresh fruit on a regular basis at the moment, you can stock up on frozen fruit and vegetables, as well as tinned fruits and vegetables.
 These hold their nutritional value and have a long shelf life.

 Remember Your Mental Health

 Of course, physical health is important.
 But you need to remember your mental health too.
 Check your emotions.
 Reach out for help if you’re feeling down.
 You can also carry out activities such as meditation and mindfulness to help relieve feelings of anxiety or stress, which are increasingly common during this pandemic.
+If you are experiencing mental health conditions such as anxiety or even feelings of depression, learn more about how meditating can boost your mood in this article from BetterHelp.
 If you’re concerned, you can also reach out to your doctor, support groups and helplines.
 You’re never alone!

 These are a few different steps you can take to lead a much happier and healthier lifestyle.
 Some steps are going to be more difficult than others.
 But all are possible and feasible.
 So, get started right now to start reaping the benefits as soon as possible!